klownie/bevy_sdf_klown/README.md

 - [] Custom hard coded SDF Shaders
 - [X] SDF Modifiers
 - [] Compatibility with bevy_solair (ray tracing)
+- [] Compatibility as a WESL shader Lib

 # How to use with bevy_skein